The Marloe Haskell Field Standard: A watch designed to feel like it is from the earth, not a watchmaker bench...

 A classic strap which would be the perfect choice for a field watch.
 The last thing you need to worry about is whether your strap is up to the journey and that worry goes away with the ZD Sailcloth.
 Flat padded on this occasion as the Haskell itself is quite low.
 Sailcloth material is renowned for its strong and durable properties, making it hard-wearing and resilient for water-based activities.
 It is a sound alternative to leather, as it has been finished with a "remborde" edge, making it clean and seamless for a fresh traditional style.

-Canvas NATO straps are exceptionally durable and a good partner to a watch that will live outdoors.
-This design is similar to ZD regular NATO straps but it does not have the additional material that doubles up behind the watch case, making this strap more streamline and less bulky on the wrist.
+Canvas straps are exceptionally durable and a good partner to a watch that will live outdoors.
+This design is similar to ZD regular military style straps but it does not have the additional material that doubles up behind the watch case, making this strap more streamline and less bulky on the wrist.
 The vintage look again adds to the miles you and your Haskell have travelled together.

 A Personal Perspective